Amatofrancesco99/Amatofrancesco99/README.md

 ***
 ### 🔭 What I am actually working on
-I'm working on my bachelor degree thesis on data-analytics applied onto IoT sensors.
+Actually I'm working on the food-recommender webapp.

 ***
 ### 🚀 Some of my projects